THE FIREHOUSE FOODFIGHT

 Food Items

 We are not asking the crews to count the items prior to the pickups for this year’s event.
-Our friends at Loaves & Fishes will be helping us by keeping the items separated while en route to the scales.
+Loaves & Fishes will be helping us by keeping the items separated while en route to the scales.
 They will be logging the pound totals per station for us.

 Winter Clothing